LittleGreyCells/escheme-compiled/README.md

 escheme is an aspiring R3RS implementation of the algorithmic language scheme, supporting approximately 90% of the standard.
 It has been principally an experimental testbed for exploring models of evaluation, interpreter design and construction.
-Along the way escheme has become a respectible programming language, not a toy.
+Along the way escheme has become a capable programming language, not a toy.
 Many additional functions are added to support environments, input/output, the host OS (linux/unix) and access escheme internals.
 Bignums are not supported.

 Abelson and Sussman's SICP* in Ch5 describes an explicit control evalutor for scheme.
-That material provided the impetus for escheme.
-It is not related to emacs or eLisp in any way.
+That material provided the impetus for escheme. escheme is not related to emacs or eLisp in any way.

-SICP (Ch5) also describes an abstract machine and a compiler to transform scheme expressions into executable code. escheme _compiled_ also runs with that idea, creating its own abstract machine which closely parallels the interpreter core, but eliminating the interpreter's repeated analysis.
+SICP (Ch5) also describes an abstract machine and a compiler to transform scheme expressions into executable code. escheme _dyad_ also runs with that idea, creating its own abstract machine which closely parallels the interpreter core, but eliminating the interpreter's repeated analysis.